 Batched CSRs

-The Registration Authority shall process Batched CSRs received via the applicable SMKI Portal interfaces in the same manner.
+The Registration Authority shall process Batched CSRs received via either SMKI Portal interface in the same manner.

 Batch CSRs are processed overnight, and the system is scaled to process a total, across all Authorised Subscribers, of 375,000 CSRs contained within Batched CSRs from 20:00 to 08:00 each day.